 Paizo produces two categories of adventures, available for purchase at paizo.com.

-Starfinder Society adventures, including quests and scenarios, generally release during the last week of each month.
-Current production rates include two new scenarios monthly, with additional Society content released periodically throughout the year.
+Starfinder Society adventures, including scenarios and quests, generally release during the last week of each month.
+Current production rates include one or two new scenarios each month, with additional Society content released periodically throughout the year.
 These adventures are written expressly for use in the Starfinder Society campaign.

-Starfinder Adventures, including Adventure Paths, Modules, and Stand-alone adventures, are produced monthly.
+Starfinder Adventures, including Adventure Paths, Standalone Adventures, One-Shots, and Bounties, are produced monthly.
 These adventures are often sanctioned for use in the Starfinder Society campaign.
 Information on how to incorporate them into your Society experience is found on each product’s description page at paizo.com.
 (See Additional Adventures for more about these products.)

-If time permits, GMs and Event Coordinators should spend a few minutes reviewing players’ Chronicles at the start of an event slot.
+If time permits, GMs and Event Coordinators can spend a few minutes reviewing players’ Chronicles at the start of an event slot.
 These reviews can happen for a variety of reasons.
 For example, GMs might need to check the Adventure Summary section to learn what a character did in a previous adventure, and GMs and Coordinators can review Chronicles to ensure that they are filled out correctly.
-These reviews can help ensure that players understand the rules of Pathfinder and the Pathfinder Society Campaign, as well as catch the errors that naturally crop up in the course of play.
+These reviews can help ensure that players understand the rules of Starfinder and the Starfinder Society Campaign, as well as address any errors that naturally crop up in the course of play.
 (See Dealing with Chronicle Errors for more on this.)

-In a typical home game, the PCs would all be the same level and face challenges tailored to their level.
-In an organized play environment, though, there needs to be more flexibility to make it easier for players whose characters are of different levels to participate in the same adventure.
+In a typical home game, the PCs are all the same level and face challenges tailored to their level.
+In an organized play environment, there needs to be more flexibility so characters of different levels can participate smoothly in the same adventure.

-Each scenario or quest will list the levels of characters able to play in it, as well one or more level ranges within the adventure.
+Each adventure lists the character levels that are eligible to play it, as well one or more level ranges within the adventure.
 If an adventure has more than 2 level ranges each table must choose 2 adjacent level ranges for that adventure.
 Only Characters of a level that falls within those two level ranges can play in that adventure at that table.

-GMs should adjust the scenario before play begins, following the steps below.
+GMs adjust the scenario using the following steps:

 In order to determine which level range a mixed-level group of PCs must play in, calculate the group’s Average Party Level (APL).